N

 (nsp 'sym) -> sym

-Returns the (first) namespace where sym is found in, according to the current symbols search order.
+Returns the (first) namespaces where sym is found in, according to the current symbols search order.
 See also pico.

 (load "@lib/gis.l")